Code-Institute-Submissions/sixnationsrugbyquiz/README.md

     - That the list displayed contains the correct instructions to the user to proceed.
     - That a warning will appear if the player chooses anything other than the six options above.

-  Quiz Questions - Verify that:
+    Quiz Questions - Verify:

+      **England**
       - That if the user types "eng" English questions will be displayed.
       - That five questions on English Six Nations Rugby will be displayed one at a time.
       - That the user is asked an English Question.
       - That the user is shown three mulitple choice answers.
       - That if the user answers a question correctly a message will display in green telling them it is correct.
-    - That if the user answers a question correctly a message will display in red telling that it is incorrect.
+      - That if the user answers a question incorrectly a message will display in red telling them that it is incorrect.
       - That a warning will appear if the user enters anything other than a, b, or c to answer a question.
       - That the next question will appear after the user answers a question and that this happens five times.

+      **Ireland**
       - That if the user types "ire" Irish questions will be displayed.
       - That five questions on Irish Six Nations Rugby will be displayed one at a time.
       - That the user is asked an Irish Question.
       - That the user is shown three mulitple choice answers.
       - That if the user answers a question correctly a message will display in green telling them it is correct.
-    - That if the user answers a question correctly a message will display in red telling that it is incorrect.
+      - That if the user answers a question incorrectly a message will display in red telling them that it is incorrect.
       - That a warning will appear if the user enters anything other than a, b, or c to answer a question.
       - That the next question will appear after the user answers a question and that this happens five times.

+      **Wales**
       - That if the user types "wal" Welsh questions will be displayed.
       - That five questions on Welsh Six Nations Rugby will be displayed one at a time.
       - That the user is asked an Welsh Question.
       - That the user is shown three mulitple choice answers.
       - That if the user answers a question correctly a message will display in green telling them it is correct.
-    - That if the user answers a question correctly a message will display in red telling that it is incorrect.
+      - That if the user answers a question incorrectly a message will display in red telling them that it is incorrect.
       - That a warning will appear if the user enters anything other than a, b, or c to answer a question.
       - That the next question will appear after the user answers a question and that this happens five times.

+      **France**
       - That if the user types "fr" French questions will be displayed.
       - That five questions on French Six Nations Rugby will be displayed one at a time.
       - That the user is asked an French Question.
       - That the user is shown three mulitple choice answers.
       - That if the user answers a question correctly a message will display in green telling them it is correct.
-    - That if the user answers a question correctly a message will display in red telling that it is incorrect.
+      - That if the user answers a question incorrectly a message will display in red telling them that it is incorrect.
       - That a warning will appear if the user enters anything other than a, b, or c to answer a question.
       - That the next question will appear after the user answers a question and that this happens five times.

+      **Italy**
       - That if the user types "it" Italian questions will be displayed.
       - That five questions on Italian Six Nations Rugby will be displayed one at a time.
       - That the user is asked an Italian Question.
       - That the user is shown three mulitple choice answers.
       - That if the user answers a question correctly a message will display in green telling them it is correct.
-    - That if the user answers a question correctly a message will display in red telling that it is incorrect.
+      - That if the user answers a question incorrectly a message will display in red telling them that it is incorrect.
       - That a warning will appear if the user enters anything other than a, b, or c to answer a question.
       - That the next question will appear after the user answers a question and that this happens five times.

   - Section End - Verify: